No down payment Utah USDA Rural Home Loan

 The USDA loan program is designed to assist low and moderate income families in getting affordable mortgages in eligible rural areas.
 To access the USDA loan eligibility map, click here.

-My current mortgage loan originator license allows me to originate loans in Utah, so I will look at the Beehive State in more detail.
-However, these USDA loan program guidelines apply in all states, with expected variations in income and loan limits.
+While I only originate mortgage loans in Utah, these USDA loan program guidelines will apply in all states, with the expected variations in income limits.

 Just like Utah FHA loans have an Up Front Mortgage Insurance fee, and an Annual Mortgage Insurance fee, Utah USDA loans have a Guarantee Fee and an Annual Guarantee Fee.